xcp-ng/xcp-ng-org/docs/guests.md

 # derived from RHEL or CentOS 8
 bash /mnt/Linux/install.sh -d rhel -m 8
 ```
+The likeliness for the installation to work correctly will depend on how much those distros differ from their "parent".

 ##### openSUSE Leap 15.2 with transactional-updates
 For the xe-daemon to start it is neccesary that insserv is installed on the system to make sure that is the case run